Jamie-Cheon/TIL/git/200504-git-commands.md

 - list all currently configured remote repository

 git branch
-- list all the branches in your local repo, and also tell you what branch you're currently in.
+- list all the branches in your local repo, and also tell you which branch you're currently in.

 git branch -r
 - list all the branches in your remote repo